Intercompany Transactions Accounting: Best Practices & Solutions

 Accounting:

-Seems obvious, but each entity, including the parent, must prioritise their accounting methods and processes to maintain accuracy of information.
+Seems obvious, but each entity, including the parent, must prioritize their accounting methods and processes to maintain accuracy of information.
 Every data and figure needs to be properly recorded to avoid error.

 This is yet another aspect that automation solutions handle for you with the ability to collect data from disparate systems, perform transaction matching, and cleanse data in real-time.